electric-sql/electric/docs/guides/quickstart.md

 #### Postgres as a real-time database

-Go back to your Postgres client and update a row.
+Note that the row with id `2` has the name `"Bob"`.
+Go back to your Postgres client and update the name of that row.
 It'll instantly be synced to your component!

 ```sql
 UPDATE foo SET name = 'James' WHERE id = 2;
 ```

 Congratulations!
-You've now built your first Electric app!
+You've built your first real-time, reactive `electric-next` app!